-Thus what is at stake in the choice for or against Modernism is, in Murray’s eyes, not just the survival in Australia of simple, humane, communal, old-fashioned country values but, more widely, the survival worldwide of a way of life thousands of years old.
+What is at stake in the choice for or against Modernism is, in Les Murray’s eyes, not just the survival in Australia of simple, humane, communal, old-fashioned country values but, more widely, the survival worldwide of a way of life thousands of years old.
 Murray’s conservatism is defined by his defense of this traditional way of life.

 This article is available to subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.

 Purchase a trial Online Edition subscription and receive unlimited access for one week to all the content on nybooks.com.